JC2295/JC2295/README.md

 ### Hi there 👋

+I currently work in the field of aerospace engineering but aspire to move transition into the field of web development.
+I am still currently working on building my portfolio while I work full time and so I will only be taking on small projects at this moment in time as I work to further hone my skillset.
+If you have a project I could help with please don't hesitate to contact me.
+I am always looking to gain more experience and develop my skills in software developement.

 <!--
 **JC2295/JC2295** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: